arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

  - `PyTupleObject`
  - `PyListObject`

-This indicates that an integer, just like a `tuple` or a `list`, is variable in length and gives us our first insight into how it could support gigantically long integers.
-The `_longobject` now is represented as
+This indicates that an integer, just like a `tuple` or a `list`, is variable in length and this is our first insight into how it could support gigantically long integers.
+The `_longobject` after macro expansion could be roughly seen as

 ```c
 struct _longobject {